 Online Web Builders

 This option is emerging the most.
 The construction and management of the website takes place completely online.
 So via a browser (plus any app) and no longer locally on your own computer or mobile.
-With this method you usually do not start from scratch, but there are a large number of templates available that you can adjust for use.
+With this method, you usually do not start from scratch, but there are numerous templates available that you can adjust for use.
 They also often have a collection of photos and images that you can use.
-The major players at the time of writing (it is a dynamic market) are Wix, Squarespace, Webflow, Leadpages and Jimdo.
-In addition to these paid services, many hosting providers offer a similar service.
-The hoster Vimexx for example offers Site.pro and Strato the CM4all application .

 Content Management System (CMS)

-Popular the last years, especially amongst developers, are static site generators like Jekyll, Hugo and Gatsby.
-Rather than dynamically serving out a site they generate it.
+Popular in the last years, especially amongst developers, are static site generators like Jekyll, Hugo and Gatsby.
+Rather than dynamically serving out a site, they generate it.
 This makes these sites run very stable and speedy.
-The CMS and the website generation is separate, and such an architecture is also called headless.
+The CMS and the website generation are separate, and such an architecture is also called headless.